-- 1.34 Given visual effects seem to have been somewhat understated or missed, both in terms of grade and geographical extent, this would explain why the appellant considered effects on landscape character to be more limited than I do, which in turn lead on to them considering that the effects on the Green Belt would be more limited.
-I also consider that they have failed to appreciate the elevated nature of the site, and its ridge top characteristic, meaning that it is outward facing both to the east and to the west, resulting in greater levels of effects on surrounding landscapes than would be the case if it only sloped one way, or was more contained within a bowl, or if it comprised flatter, lower lying land, with woodland and tree belts beyond it, for example. - 1.35 The reason for the changes in the judgements between the two sets provided by the appellant is unclear and it is uncertain if SLR support the findings of the original LVA.
-The changes in grades between the two appraisals are notable, but both increase and decrease. - 1.36 This, together with the recent provision of a more accurate ZTV, which appears quite different from the original, makes me question the robustness of the LVA. - 1.37 The appellant fails to fully recognise the change in open and undeveloped character that would result from the construction and operation of the site.
-Such development at the site would result in the presence of a large scale industrial energy generation development to the north of the M6, into an area that does not have any obvious large scale development of this type, and into an area designated as Green Belt (see Policy LP3 of the North Warwickshire Local Plan 2021 [NW-10]).
+1.34 Given visual effects seem to have been somewhat understated or missed, both in terms of grade and geographical extent, this would explain why the applicant considered effects on landscape character to be more limited than I do, which in turn lead on to them considering that the effects on the Green Belt would be more limited.
+I also consider that they have failed to appreciate the elevated nature of the site, and its ridge top characteristic, meaning that it is outward facing both to the east and to the west, resulting in greater levels of effects on surrounding landscapes than would be the case if it only sloped one way, or was more contained within a bowl, or if it comprised flatter, lower lying land, with woodland and tree belts beyond it, for example.
+Ultimately, this is not a site where effects can be sufficiently reduced through mitigation.
+Disproportionate landscape and visual effects will remain.

+- 1.35 The reason for the changes in the judgements between the two sets provided by the applicant is unclear and it is uncertain if Pegasus support the findings of the original LVA.
+The changes in grades between the two appraisals are notable, but both increase and decrease. - 1.36 This, together with the recent provision of a more accurate ZTV, which appears quite different from the original, upon which the viewpoint selection and assessment was based, makes me question the robustness of the LVA. - 1.37 The applicant fails to fully recognise the change in open and undeveloped character that would result from the construction and operation of the site.
+Such development at the site would result in the presence of a large scale industrial energy generation development to the north of the M6, into an area that does not have any obvious large scale development of this type, and into an area designated as Green Belt (see Policy LP3 of the North Warwickshire Local Plan 2021).
 The proposed development would reduce the openness of the Green Belt, and its characteristic rural farmland land use.
 Arable land is expected within the countryside, and is part of its character.
-Built development comprising hard surfaces, substations, tracks, fencing, CCTV etc is not characteristic of the countryside. - 1.38 The landscape and visual effects, and their effects on and harm to the openness of the Green Belt as well as its landscape and visual character (currently undeveloped rural countryside with scenic qualities), are such that significant weight should be given to these matters in the determination of the appeal.
+Built development comprising hard surfaces, substations, tracks, fencing, CCTV etc is not characteristic of the countryside. - 1.38 The landscape and visual effects, particularly resulting from the elevated nature of the site which means mitigation cannot be as effective as it could be on a lower or better shaped site.
+Their effects on and harm to the openness of the Green Belt as well as its landscape and visual character (currently undeveloped rural countryside with scenic qualities), are such that significant weight should be given to these matters in the planning balance and determination of the appeal.